What Is Marketing Automation? Tips to Help You Get Started

-And because marketing automation systems can help you to analyze your communications beyond email clicks and opens, you’ll also gain a better understanding of your customers and subscribers across channels.
+Marketing automation systems can help you to analyze your communications beyond email clicks and opens, you’ll also gain a better understanding of your customers and subscribers.

 Finally, automatic post-purchase communications mean you can generate more reviews and customer feedback to support your acquisition strategies.

-Automating your marketing means you can better streamline the conversion and closure stages of the customer journey.
+Automating your marketing means you can streamline the conversion and closure stages of the customer journey.